belgattitude/nextjs-monorepo-example/README.md

 #### Config

 - Declare your workspaces paths in [package.json](./package.json)

+1. For typescript config base path:

 - Create a base [tsconfig.json](./tsconfig.json) at the root.
   Set `baseUrl` to '.' and define your dependencies in `paths`.
 - Configure webpack in [next.config.js](./apps/web-app/next.config.js)

+2. For next-transpile-module

+- Define your shared packages in [next.config.js](./apps/web-app/next.config.js)

+3. For deployments

-- Be sure you build as 'serverless' to benefit from recent vercel monorepo support.
+- Be sure you build as 'serverless' to benefit from vercel monorepo support.

 #### Vercel